grommet/grommet/src/js/components/TextInput/README.md

 **global.colors.placeholder**

-The placeholder color used for TextArea.
+The placeholder color used for TextInput.
 Expects `string`.

 Defaults to